After-sales services during an asset's lifetime: collaborative planning of system upgrades: Introduction

-Thirdly, all maintenance activities come with associated costs, which are stationary in classical variants of age-based maintenance models~\citep{Barlow1960}.
-Naturally, \textit{age-dependent} costs are often necessary to model reality more closely.
-Several factors contribute to the need for age-dependent costs, such as the salvage values and the failure costs.
-Regarding the salvage values, we can observe that the residual value of the system in use typically decreases as newer and improved versions come to market.
+Secondly, {the components of a system may fail over time, requiring corrective maintenance so that the system can continue its operation as intended.} {We note that older systems may require more corrective maintenance, known as age-dependent failure behavior \citep{Wang2002,Zhao2017}.
+Also,} all maintenance activities come with associated costs, which are stationary in classical variants of age-based maintenance models~\citep{Barlow1960}.
+Naturally, \textit{age-dependent costs} are often necessary to model reality more closely.
+Several factors contribute to the need for age-dependent costs, such as salvage value and failure costs.
+Regarding the salvage value, we observe that the residual value of the system in use typically decreases as newer and improved versions come to market.
 The failure costs can also be age-dependent, especially when assets have relatively long lifetimes.
-This is often due to obsolescence issues, i.e. spare parts become costlier or even unavailable over time since newer versions are developed and the production of older components or systems are discontinued.
-Moreover, trained technicians with the knowledge and skills to execute the upgrades may no longer be available.
-A well-chosen strategy can reduce the risk of (unexpected) obsolescence issues and their corresponding costs~\citep{IEC62402}, such as monitoring for obsolescence, last-time-buys~\citep{Behfard2015} or partner agreements, e.g.~incorporation of availability guarantees from suppliers for critical components~\citep{Tomczykowski2003}.
-Nevertheless, the level of uncertainty and associated costs makes this a very challenging aspect of the problem, and can persuade the asset owner to upgrade the system to an improved version sooner.
+This is often due to obsolescence issues, i.e.{,} spare components become costlier or even unavailable over time since newer versions are developed and the production of older components or systems is discontinued.
+Moreover, trained technicians with the knowledge and skills to execute upgrades may no longer be available.
+A well-chosen strategy can reduce the risk of (unexpected) obsolescence issues and their corresponding costs~\citep{IEC62402}, such as monitoring for obsolescence, last-time-buys~\citep{Behfard2015} or partner agreements, e.g.{,}~incorporation of availability guarantees from suppliers for critical components~\citep{Tomczykowski2003}.
+Nevertheless, the level of uncertainty and associated costs {make the adoption of these strategies difficult, and can lead to using system upgrades as a means to tackle the increasing sustainment costs.}

 Finally, the timing of an upgrade may be affected by the remaining lifetime of the asset.
 Existing literature often focuses on long-run expected average costs for systems with an infinite time horizon.
 However, an infinite horizon rarely applies to real-life settings: as the end of the asset's lifetime is near, it makes little sense to execute large-scale upgrades or improvements anymore.
 Moreover, the total costs during the lifetime can be reduced by bringing forward (or postponing) certain maintenance activities.